alokkumarr/my-big-project-/src/main/doc/README.md

-# Deployment

-Execute the following command to deploy SAW Security:

-        ./deploy <config>
+This is the SAW Security module.

+To install the SAW Security module, use the SAW bundle package which coordinates installation of SAW modules.
+See its Operations Guide for more information about installing SAW modules.

-A sample configuration can be found in the `config` file.
-See the Operations Guide in the `doc` directory for more details.
+To configure the SAW Security module, see the Operations Guide in the "doc" directory.